MyLovelyAxe/ros_multidevices_rtmslam/README.md

 3. Install NN model for 3D scene reconstruction

-In order to integrate into ROS, this project uses a forked and refactored MASt3R-SLAM, refer to `README.md` of repo [MASt3R-SLAM](https://github.com/MyLovelyAxe/MASt3R-SLAM/tree/ros) to setup.
+In order to integrate into ROS, this project uses a forked and refactored MASt3R-SLAM, refer to `README.md` of repo [MASt3R-SLAM](https://github.com/MyLovelyAxe/MASt3R-SLAM/tree/ros) to setup the branch `ros`.

 #### 4) Connect devices with ROS humble